Jackson fire inspector says Welty should close

 He said he did not have authority to close the building himself.

-Library Executive Director Patty Furr told the board problems at the Jackson-Hinds Library System’s flagship building have gotten worse as a result of recent heavy rains.
+Library Executive Director Patty Furr told the board problems at the Jackson-Hinds Library System’s flagship building have gotten worse in recent months as a result of recent heavy rains.

 She provided board members with a handout outlining problems.

-Safety concerns noted by the Holmes included emergency exits taped off due to water.
+Safety concerns noted by the Holmes included the fact that the stairwells were taped off due to water problems.

 “The library doesn’t have a lot of code violations but has so much water.
 Think about the exits being taped up,” he said.
 “That’s not a good thing either.